bourumir-wyngs/rs-opw-kinematics/README.md

-Rust implementation of inverse and forward kinematic solutions for 6 axis industrial robots with a parallel base and spherical wrist.
+Rust implementation of inverse and forward kinematic solutions for six-axis industrial robots with a parallel base and spherical wrist.
 Hardened against the J5 = 0&deg; or &plusmn; 180&deg; singularity and optimized for trajectory planning.

 [![crates.io](https://img.shields.io/crates/v/rs-opw-kinematics.svg)](https://crates.io/crates/rs-opw-kinematics)